Skip to main content

 Some of the reasonable security measures under the DPDP rules, 2025 include:

-• Implementing measures like encryption, obfuscation, masking or the use of virtual tokens mapped to specific personal data
+• Encryption, obfuscation, masking or the use of virtual tokens mapped to specific personal data.

-• Implement reasonable measures like data backups to ensure the continuity of processing even in scenarios like loss of data or access
+• Data backups to ensure the continuity of processing, even in scenarios like loss of data or access.

-• Retain data for at least one year to support breach detection, investigation, and prevent recurrence
+• Data retention for at least one year to support breach detection, investigation, and prevent recurrence.

-• Include provisions in contracts between data fiduciaries and processors to safeguard personal data
+• Contractual provisions between data fiduciaries and processors to safeguard personal data

 Data fiduciaries must implement effective and convenient redressal mechanisms.
 Provide the procedures for exercising consumer rights in the privacy notice and appoint a person to oversee grievances.